hardboilr/AIAntKiller/README.md

 ### [`a3.logic.CarrierLogic`](https://github.com/hardboilr/AIAntKiller/blob/master/src/a3/logic/CarrierLogic.java)

 Constructor calculates ant's maximum food load based on number of carriers already on team.
-If we have less than 4 ants *or* less than 3 carrier-ants, then max food load is set to 50% of ant's max food load.
+If less than 4 ants *or* less than 3 carrier-ants, then max food load is set to 50% of ant's max food load.

 Has 6 prioritized conditional courses of action: